Condensed Spin Excitation of Quantized Dirac Fermions in the Quasi-Two-Dimensional semimetal BaMnBi$_2$

 Single crystals of BaMnBi$_2$ were prepared by a flux method in a sealed quartz tube \cite{chen2017Bi, Klemenz2019review, Kondo2021Bi}.
 The typical size of the crystal was $3\times 3 \times 0.5$.
-The magnetization was measured for a single crystal with a superconducting quantum interference device at 5.0 T. $^{209}$Bi NMR measurements were conducted in the single crystal ($^{209}$Bi nuclear spin $I=9/2$, nuclear gyromagnetic ratio $\gamma_{\rm n}$ = 6.841 MHz/T).
-The spin echo signals were taken by a $300$-kHz frequency step at a steady magnetic field of 8.51 T and used the short interval time of the radio frequency pulse, $\tau = 4$ $\mu$s, for the fast nuclear spin-spin relaxation time $T_2 < 10$ $\mu$s.
-The nuclear spin-lattice relaxation time $T_1$ was obtained from a saturation recovery of nuclear magnetization for the central resonance line.
+Magnetization was measured for a single crystal with a superconducting quantum interference device at 5.0 T. $^{209}$Bi NMR measurements were conducted on the single crystal ($^{209}$Bi nuclear spin $I=9/2$, nuclear gyromagnetic ratio $\gamma_{\rm n}$ = 6.841 MHz/T).
+Spin echo signals were taken by a $300$-kHz frequency step using the pulse sequence $t_{\pi/2}-\tau-t_{\pi/2}-\tau$ ($t_{\pi/2}$ = 1 $\mu$s, $\tau = 4-10$ $\mu$s) in a steady magnetic field of $B = \mu_0H$ = 8.51 T. The spin-echo decay time $T_2$ was located around 10 $\mu$s (250 K) and 50 $\mu$s (100 K).
+The nuclear spin-lattice relaxation time $T_1$ was obtained from a saturation recovery method for the central resonance line \cite{SM, Wada}.

-The $^{209}$Bi NMR spectrum of BaMnBi$_2$ consists of a set of nuclear quadrupole splits for $I=9/2$, as shown in Fig. \ref{FIG1}(b).
-The observed spectrum comes from Bi(1) that forms the square net layer, while the spectrum of Bi$(2)$ bonded to Mn is wiped out due to fast $T_2$.
-No spectral split due to the antiferromagnetic staggered field was observed below $T_{\rm N}$ for the $c$ axis and the $ab$ plane of the tetragonal lattice.
-Therefore, the staggered fields from the Mn moments are completely canceled out at the Bi(1) layer.
-The result is compatible with the antiparallel spin structure along the $c$ axis due to the mirror plane on the Bi(1) layer \cite{li2016Bi, ryu2018Zn}, as shown in Fig. 1(a).
-A similar magnetic structure has been observed in SrMnBi$_2$ \cite{Rahn2017}.
-An orthorhombic distortion implied by the optical measurement \cite{Kondo2021Bi} was not detected as a spectral split within the experimental uncertainty.
+The $^{209}$Bi NMR spectrum of BaMnBi$_2$ consists of a set of nuclear quadrupole splits for $I=9/2$ [Fig. \ref{FIG1}(d)].
+The observed spectrum comes from the Bi(1) site of the square net layer, while the spectrum from Bi$(2)$ bonded to Mn is wiped out due to the fast $T_2$ ($<1 \mu$s).
+Even below $T_{\rm N}$, no spectral split was observed for the magnetic field along the $c$ axis and the $ab$ plane.
+This means that the staggered local fields from the antiferromagnetic Mn moments are completely canceled out at the Bi(1) layer and only the uniform field contributes to the spectral shift.
+The result is compatible with the antiparallel spin structure along the $c$ axis with the mirror plane on the Bi(1) layer \cite{li2016Bi, ryu2018Zn}, as shown in Fig. 1(c).
+The spin structure is identical to SrMnBi$_2$ with the $I4/mmm$ lattice \cite{Rahn2017}.